corneliusio/calio/README.md

 An initial value for the date picker.
 This can be:
 - a Javascript [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object
 - a string or number accepted by Javascript's [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object
-- or a returned selection item from another instance of Calio.
+- or a returned date item (such as a selection) from another instance of Calio.

 ```js
 new Calio(el, {